Health and Human Performance - Undergraduate Information

 Students choose to declare Health and Human Performance as their academic major.
 Within the Health and Human Performance major, students also elect to pursue one of the following specialized options:

-- All HHP majors and minors must earn a minimum grade of a C in all required courses, including pre-requisites.
+All HHP majors must earn a minimum grade of a C- in all required courses, including pre-requisites.

 Courses specifically listed in the University catalog as requirements for Health and Human Performance majors must be taken for a traditional letter grade.
 This includes courses in HHP and out-of-department courses.